-Sun Valley employees have earned the National Council of Certified Dementia Practitioners’ CDP® certification and successfully completed their comprehensive dementia education training.
+Sun Valley’s owner has earned the National Council of Certified Dementia Practitioners’ CDP® certification and successfully completed their comprehensive dementia education training.

 - Chrissy Kanther, Owner

 The Council was formed to promote standards of excellence in dementia and Alzheimer’s Disease education training to professionals and other caregivers who provide services to dementia clients.
 As the number of dementia cases continues to increase nationally and worldwide, there is a great necessity to insure that care givers , front line staff and health care professionals are well trained to provide appropriate, competent, and sensitive direct care and support for the dementia patient.
 The National Council of Certified Dementia Practitioners®, LLC was formed in 2003 by a group of professionals with varying work and personal experiences in the field of dementia care.
 Their backgrounds include Nurses, Regional Managers, Nursing Assistants, Consultants, Geriatric Care Managers, Psychiatry, Dementia Unit Managers, Alzheimer’s Disease and related Dementia Care Specialist, Alzheimer’s Disease Educators, Dementia Educators, Activity Professionals, Therapeutic Recreation Specialist, Licensed / Certified Social Workers, Occupational Therapists, Physical Therapists, Speech Therapists, Dietitians, Pharmacists, Alzheimer’s Disease Care Specialist, Long Term Care Administration, Support Group Leaders, Administrators, Owners, Elder Law Attorney’s and Home Care Administration.